tonyYSaliba/Software-Fault-Injector/README.md

 #### Types of Errors
 The runtime program will be injected through these types of errors:
-+ Opcode: Causes crash or hung mode (infinite loop)
++ Opcode: causes crash or hung mode (infinite loop)
-+ Data: Causes SDC (Silent Data Corruption)
++ Data: causes SDC (Silent Data Corruption)

 ## Prerequisites

 #### Working Environment
-This software is carried out in C++.
-You can run it in Linux or Windows with C++ Compiler or Windows Subsystem for Linux (WSL)
+This software is carried out in C++, you can run it in Linux or Windows with C++ Compiler or Windows Subsystem for Linux (WSL)

 #### IDE
 Any IDE that compile c++ codes